-For instance, when Hannah—who would become the prophet Samuel’s mother—was barren and being tormented not only by the other wife of her husband, but by her own mind and heart, prayed to the Lord, He answered her prayer… fighting her battle and giving her a child.
+For instance, when Hannah—who would become the prophet Samuel’s mother—was barren and being tormented not only by her husband’s other wife, but by her own mind and heart, she prayed to the Lord.
+And God answered her prayers… fighting her battle and giving her a child.

 “…and the Lord remembered her.
 So it came to pass in the process of time that Hannah conceived and bore a son, and called his name Samuel, saying, ‘Because I have asked for him from the Lord.’”–1 Samuel 1:4-7, 10-11, 19-20

 As it says in Exodus 14:14, “The Lord will fight for you, and you shall hold your peace.”